pactus-project/PIPs/PIPs/pip-34.md

     Q -.->|If Full, Remove Low Priority Tx| R
 ```

+This diagram visually represents how the transaction pool prioritizes and handles new transactions, ensuring that
+high-priority transactions are processed preferentially and that lower-priority transactions may be rejected when
+space is limited.

 1. **New Transaction Entry (`P`)**:
    - The starting point where new transactions arrive and are classified based on their fee
    level (high, medium, or low).